-The Hornsdale Power Reserve will be constructed on land previously used for cropping (around 2 hectares total, though the Powerpack 2 units will occupy less than half of this area).
+The Hornsdale Power Reserve has been built on land previously used for cropping and grazing (less than 2 hectares in total, will the Powerpack units occupying less than half of that).
 Its impact on the local environs will be minimal.

 - Environmental studies: Due to its location within the Hornsdale Wind Farm and adjacent to the Mount Lock Substation, the battery site has been subject to numerous environmental studies performed by EBS Ecology over the past several years.
 No significant ecological value can be attributed, as the site has been cropped for many years.

 - Native vegetation: The subject land has been rated the lowest SEB ratio of 0:1, meaning that there has been complete destruction of indigenous understorey (by grazing and/or introduced plants such as cropping).
-As such, there will be no clearance of native vegetation.
+As such, there has been no clearance of native vegetation.

 - Geotechnical studies: The area has also been subject to geotechnical studies, which returned positive, low-risk results for suitability of constructing the battery.